Omny/Brain-Games-NodeJS-console-games/README.md

 ### brain-progression

-Asks what number is missing in the progression.
+Asks what number is missing in a progression.

 https://asciinema.org/a/U0IoywojHt9itXL2gJMp4IGfb